Stable Menus of Public Goods: A Matching Problem: Introduction

 \begin{restatable}{theorem}{lowerboundcomplex} For every $g\ge 7$ and $t,u \in \N$ such that $u \leq 23 \lfloor \frac{t-1}{11} \rfloor $, there exists a menu selection problem with $g$ public goods that has no $(t,u)$-stable menu.
 (When $t\!-\!1$ is divisible by 11, this condition is equivalent to $\frac{u-1}{t-1} < \frac{23}{11} \approx 2.1$.) \end{restatable}

-Our second main result is a somewhat improved upper bound for all $g$. \begin{restatable}{theorem}{upperboundgminustwo} For every $g\ge 4$ and $t,u \in \N$ such that $\frac{u-1}{t-1} \geq g\!-\!2$, every menu selection problem with $g$ goods has a $(t,u)$-stable menu. \end{restatable}
+Our second main result is a somewhat improved upper bound for all $g \ge 7$. \begin{theorem}[For more details, see \cref{upper-bound-g-minus-2-formal}] For every $g\ge 7$ and $t,u \in \N$ such that $\frac{u-1}{t-1} \geq g\!-\!2$, every menu selection problem with $g$ goods has a $(t,u)$-stable menu. \end{theorem}

 \paragraph{Strategyproofness.} In the second part of this paper, we focus on $g\in\{2,3,4,5,6\}$, i.e., the case in which we have a tight characterization for guaranteed existence, and ask for each such $g$ whether there exists a strategyproof stable mechanism, i.e., a mechanism whose inputs are a menu selection problem with $g$ public goods and with $\frac{u-1}{t-1} \ge 2$,\footnote{Or $\frac{u-1}{t-1} \ge 1$ when $g=2$.} and whose output is a $(t,u)$-stable menu, which is strategyproof when its output is viewed as the matching that matches each agent to their favorite public good in the output menu.
-Due to nature of menu selection problems and the motivation behind them, another desideratum that we look for is for the mechanism to be anonymous, i.e, not factor in the identities of the different agents when selecting a stable menu.
+Due to the nature of menu selection problems and the motivation behind them, another desideratum that we look for is for the mechanism to be anonymous, i.e, not factor in the identities of the different agents when selecting a stable menu.
 We first find a positive result. \begin{theorem}[For more details, see \cref{sp-2}] For $g=2$, there exists a strategyproof anonymous stable mechanism. \end{theorem}

-The mechanism constructed in \cref{sp-2-informal} is based upon majority voting, carefully tweaked with respect to when both public goods should be provided and when none should be provided, on the one hand maintaining stability, and on the other controlling transitions between zero, one, and two provided public goods to remove any incentives to misreport.
+The mechanism constructed in \cref{sp-2-informal} is based upon majority voting, carefully tweaked with respect to when both public goods should be provided and when only a subset of them should be provided, on the one hand maintaining stability, and on the other controlling transitions between providing different numbers of public goods to remove any incentives to misreport.
 Our main result for strategyproofness is a negative result for higher numbers of goods.

 \begin{theorem}[For more details, see \cref{sp-3456}] For $g \in \{3,4,5,6\}$, every anonymous stable mechanism is not strategyproof. \end{theorem}

 The major workhorse behind \cref{sp-3456-informal} is the Gibbard--Satterthwaite theorem \citep{gibbard_manipulation_1973,satterthwaite_strategy-proofness_1975}, and the main challenge is how to transform a voting problem with $g$ alternatives into a menu selection problem such that \emph{all stable menus are singletons}.
 As it turns out, it is possible to construct such a transformation, where furthermore stability of the solution implies unanimity.